escowles/recipes/_posts/2023-09-30-carne-asada.md

 10/4/23: made this last weekend and it was fantastic. made a few small changes (reduced salt, using dry cilantro, either skirt or flank steak) to reflect what i actually wound up doing.

+10/8/23: made again with two changes: 1 tbsp. of salt and flank steak. it was good, but not quite as good. in particular, the flank steak was one large slab, so it was uneven (160°F in the middle but only 135°F at the edges). so next time i'll make two tweaks: use 1.5 tbsp. of salt, and if using flank steak, i'd cut it in half so i could rotate to cook more evenly.